warmer/quick_tools/http_proxy/README.md

 Because this is a reverse proxy, not a forward proxy, only HTTP requests made directly to the proxy are affected by proxy behavior.

+## Dependencies

+`reverse_http_proxy.rb` requires Ruby 1.9 or greater and requires no gems.

+A [baseline](../baseline/) test tool is needed to run the tests in [regress](./regress/), but this script is otherwise self-contained in a single file to maximize portability and utility.

 ## Usage

 Run the proxy directly from the command line: